 4. Serve together in a place where they can make friends.

 Most people have an element of fear when it comes to engaging with those in poverty.
 Often it’s born out of misunderstanding, prejudice of worldview, or simply a fear of not being able to relate.
 The best way to break that barrier is to form friendships.
 Take your children to serve at a soup kitchen regularly enough for them to build relationships or take them overseas on a missions trip and focus on befriending one family and truly connecting.
-Through friendship they’ll organically learn that issues of poverty don’t have to ailienate us from our neighbors if we don’t allow them to.
+Through friendship, they’ll organically learn that issues of poverty don’t have to alienate us from our neighbors if we don’t allow them to.

 Friends, I realize this list isn’t exhaustive – it’s not meant to be.

 The way you and I help our children engage with the global community, especially those in poverty, will morph and change with time and experience and according to each family’s passions.
-What’s important is that we’re intentionally helping them engage while their innocence is still in tact and before years of isolation from these issues breed fear or contempt.
+What’s important is that we’re intentionally helping them engage while their innocence is still intact and before years of isolation from these issues breed fear or contempt.

-As much as I’m glad for the trend of teenagers going on short-term service or mission trips (we all know how that can help jar them out of self entitlement – yes! send them!), if it’s the first experience they’ve had reaching beyond their comfort zone, then we’ve done our kids—and our global community—a tremendous disservice.
+As much as I’m glad for the trend of teenagers going on short-term service or mission trips (we all know how that can help jar them out of self-entitlement – yes! send them!), if it’s the first experience they’ve had reaching beyond their comfort zone, then we’ve done our kids—and our global community—a tremendous disservice.

-Kids need to understand that poverty isn’t scary and those entrapped by it aren’t entirely different to those who aren’t.
+Kids need to understand that poverty isn’t scary and those entrapped by it aren’t entirely different from those who aren’t.
 They need to know that each of us has something to offer, none of us are without need, and those we serve can be our teachers and providers if we learn to adjust our perspective.